Knowledge base » Articles » Product life cycle – how to choose PLM or PDM software?

 If you are looking for a practical and modern solution, check out SILK PLM.
 It’s software with a platform that functions in the cloud.
 That is, it gives you access to information anywhere on earth, provided you log in to the intuitive app.
 In this program you get an intuitive tool for managing the entire product lifecycle.
 This significantly facilitates the management of all changes and projects for the next years.

-Practice shows that a well-matched PLM system allows to shorten the product development cycle, better manage it and reduce costs (production, transportation, storage, recall), and even improve the quality of the goods themselves, going to satisfied customers.
-After all, there’s a reason such systems are used by companies like Philips, Siemens and BMW.
+Practice shows that a well-matched PLM system allows shortening the product development cycle, better manage it and reduce costs (production, transportation, storage, recall), and even improve the quality of the goods themselves, going to satisfied customers.

 In practice, SILK PLM software supports the company and team members at every stage.
 Support begins as early as the planning phase.
 You gain access to collection planning, sample management or budget planning.
 The software also allows you to monitor deliveries and conduct effective analytics while the product is on the market.
 All this in a scalable and customizable form for your business.